Protecting Your Interest In Family Law Matters

 • Appointment of a personal representative (estate executor)

 The specific documents you choose will depend on the details of your estate and your goals.
-We can discuss these in greater detail during your initial consultation.
+I can discuss these in greater detail during your initial consultation.

 When And How To Update Your Estate Planning Documents